Tag Archives: Kawok

 Calendar Workshop

-If you would like to dive deeper into the sacred calendar, I will be running a workshop via Zoom from 10am – 2pm Guatemala time, from 1st – 5th April 2024.
-There are currently some spaces available.
-For more information, please go to https://thefourpillars.net/?page_id=1120
+If you would like to dive deeper into the sacred calendar, I will be running a workshop via Zoom from 10 am to 2 pm (Guatemala time, UTC -6) from 2nd to 6th December 2024.
+There are currently spaces available.
+For more information, please go to https://thefourpillars.net/?page_id=1120.

 Trecena Video